Guide to Practicing Locum Tenens

 - After medical school, test drive different positions or sample different practice settings before settling on a permanent one.

-- Earn extra income – locum tenens pay can help pay off medical school debt, or adds an extra financial cushion for you and your family.
+- Earn extra income – locum tenens pay can help pay off medical school debt or add an extra financial cushion for you and your family.
 After retiring, locum tenens work is great for supplementing retirement income.

 - Enjoy a flexible schedule – you choose where and when you go.
 You can even consider combining family vacation with a locum tenens assignment.